matcluck/SnafflerRedEye/README.md

 # SnafflerRedEye
-Forget to run Snaffler with output flags and trying to parse it?
+Forgot to run Snaffler with output flags and trying to parse it?
 You could run it again with the `-t` flag to get TSV output - or, run the output through this tool to parse it into CSV/JSON format.
 Even spits out some stats if you're into that sorta thing.

 ```
 SnafflerEyedrops.py -h